-- Samples of published material, such as programs, brochures, catalogues, or flyers.
+- Samples of published material, such as programs, brochures, catalogs, or flyers.

 - Listings of the types of services that indicate levels of community involvement and support.

-- For perfoming arts organizations, a listing of company repertoire.
+- For performing arts organizations, a listing of company repertoire.

 - For literary arts, documentation of publishing history or professional status.